AndrewCMonson/readme-generator/README.md

 Clone the repo onto your local machine.

 ## Usage
 Ensure you have node.js installed prior to running this application.
 Open the 'Develop' folder in your terminal and run ```npm start```.
 Follow the prompts until completion.
+Once completed, final README with all prompts will be located in the created_READMEs folder named as {project-title}-README.md.

 ## Contributing Guidelines
 Fork the repo as you'd like and make any changes.
 If you'd like your changes included in the source code, please use my email below to contact me.